Casperjamin/Plasmidsimilarity/README.md

 To do:
+* get kmers from part of the contig that joins up the beginning and the end of a sequence (--> plasmids are circular)
 * write complete manual
 * version numbering
 * come up with a suitable way to handle output directory with Snakemake